LynnHaDo/QnA-Website/README.md

 - [x] Clean question data (Remove n/a's) before saving it into database
 - [x] Render clusters to the frontend.
 - [x] Add option to claim questions in the clusters.
 Reserve claimed questions.
 Save info to database.
+- [ ] Add option to answer multiple questions at once.

 See the [open issues](https://github.com/LynnHaDo/QnA-Website/issues) for a full list of proposed features (and known issues).